 Data-level annotations are a bottleneck for many machine learning systems in computer vision.
 In addition such systems are often built to solve isolated visual problems.
 A classic example would be fully supervised learning for image classification.
 Systems that are not hindered by these constraints could be deployed in more domains, since the availability of unlabelled data far exceeds that of labelled data, and real-world visual applications often require dexterity in multiple visual sub-problems.

-Machine Learning for Processing Sensor Data – Shuyu Lin
+Machine Learning for Human Activity Recognition – Shuyu Lin

 Affective Disorders Monitoring with Wearable Technologies – Andrea Patane